 The exact cause of the tumor is unknown.

-This tumor most commonly affects children 5 to 10 years of age.
+This tumor most commonly affects children between 5 to 10 years of age.
 Adults can sometimes be affected.
-Boys and girls are equally likely to develop this condition.
+Boys and girls are equally likely to develop this tumor.

 Craniopharyngioma causes symptoms by: